The Best Ways to Travel from Hong Kong to Guangzhou

 Yum Cha is normally served from the early morning until just after lunch time.
 Most restaurants won't serve dim sum in the evening, although Dim Do Dak listed below is a notable exception.

-You will find there is a larger variety of dim sum on offer in Guangzhou that you may be use to overseas, and there are even restaurants specialising in vegetarian dim sum.
-Some restaurants offer high quality teas served in different dinning rooms, referred to as Kung Fu Tsa it is an experience not to be missed.
+You will find there is a wider variety of dim sum on offer in Guangzhou than overseas, and there are even restaurants specialising in vegetarian dim sum.
+Some restaurants offer high quality teas served in different dinning rooms, referred to as Gong Fu Cha it is an experience not to be missed.

-When eating Dim Sum in Guangzhou, you won't see food being pushed around in carts, all orders are made fresh.
-You won't find english menu's at these restaurants, and it is highly unlikely any of the staff will be able to speak a word.
+When eating Dim Sum in Guangzhou, you won't normally see food being pushed around in carts, all orders are made fresh.
+You also won't find English menu's at these restaurants, and it is highly unlikely any of the staff will be able to speak a word.
 We suggest you check out what other tables are eating, and point out to the waitress what you want.
-Alternatively, foran in depth experience - contact us for one of our Guangzhou Food Tours.
+Alternatively, for an in depth experience - contact us for one of our Guangzhou Food Tours.